HomeJapaneseGlossary › zero

 Pronunciation

-ゼロ is written in katakana.
+ゼロ is written using katakana.
 Romanised as zero, it sounds roughly like "zeh-roh" to an English ear.

 Related words